List of companies of Slovenia

 Slovenia is a nation state in southern Central Europe, located at the crossroads of main European cultural and trade routes.
 The economy of Slovenia is small, open, and export-oriented and has been strongly influenced by international conditions.
-It has been severely hurt by the Eurozone crisis, started in the late 2000s.
+It has been severely hurt by the Eurozone crisis, which started in the late 2000s.
 The main economic field is services, followed by industry and construction.

 For further information on the types of business entities in this country and their abbreviations, see "Business entities in Slovenia".

 Notable firms

 This list includes notable companies with primary headquarters located in the country.
 The industry and sector follow the Industry Classification Benchmark taxonomy.
 Organizations which have ceased operations are included and noted as defunct.